-Continued seconds provisions to ensure that adult victims of a forced mamiage can access AVOs if there is outprior that there is no ensure a forced mamiage (previously only adplicable to child victims under the MKK as defined), and Victim access to AVOs the MSA as draited), and - anaptizes injerinu AVs where a perpetrator is charged with a forced marriage offence (child or adult under the Act (prevoce) with applicable to a force of the rew offel forced marriage offence introduced to the NSV Climes Act by the MSA allows the Secretary for the Department of Communities and Justice to apply for an AVO on behalf of actil being subjected to ocercoin to enter into a forced marriage and the behalf of actil being subject to common to enter into a forced marriage.
-Child forced marriage clarifies that where both partners to a forced marriage are victims (e.g. both are children who have been coerced into marriage), neither is guilty of an offence Victims Support legislation ensures all relevant provisions of the NSW victims support legislation are extended to victims of acts of modern slavery High Risk Offender Orders ensures these orders can be made where a High Risk Offender is in custody in relation to an offence of a sexual nature relating to sexual servitude
+- expands provisions to ensure that adult victims of a forced marriage can access AVOs if there is coercion or threat to enter a forced marriage (previously only applicable to child victims under the MSA as drafted), and - mandates interim AVOs where a perpetrator is charged with a forced marriage offence (child or adult) under the Cth Act (previously only applicable to a charge of the new child forced marriage offence introduced to the NSW Crimes Act by the MSA) - allows the Secretary for the Department of Communities and Justice to apply for an AVO on behalf of a child being subjected to coercion to enter into a forced marriage

+Child forced marriage

+Clarifies that where both partners to a forced marriage are victims (e.g. both are children who have been coerced into marriage), neither is guilty of an offence

+Victims Support legislation

+Ensures all relevant provisions of the NSW victims support legislation are extended to victims of acts of modern slavery

+High Risk Offender Orders

+Ensures these orders can be made where a High Risk Offender is in custody in relation to an offence of a sexual nature relating to sexual servitude.